guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

 All the Page View tracking happens in [`google.scala.html`](https://github.com/guardian/frontend/blob/master/common/app/views/fragments/analytics/google.scala.html)

-We are carefull about how many tracking events we push to the GA test so only send 5% of traffic to the test account.
+We are careful about how many tracking events we push to the GA test so only send 5% of traffic to the test account.
 In your local environment we are sending 100% to make development easier.

-We impliment the standard [async GA tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/)
+We implement the standard [async GA tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/)

 We then send through all the custom [`dimensions`](https://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets) to GA.